Eyevinn/hls-monitor/README.md

 `GET` /stop

-Currently only the latest error for a stream is saved.
-However all errors are being logged.
+Currently only the latest error type is recorded for a stream.
+However all error types are being logged.

 # [Contributing](CONTRIBUTING.md)